-Asking us to pay a bill you have received for covered medical services or drugs
+CHAPTER 7: Asking us to pay our share of a bill for covered medical services or drugs

-SECTION 1 Situations in which you should ask us to pay for your covered services or drugs
+SECTION 1 Situations when you should ask us to pay our share for covered services or drugs

-Our network providers bill the plan directly for your covered services and drugs - you should not receive a bill for covered services or drugs.
-If you get a bill for medical care or drugs you have received, you should send this bill to us so that we can pay it.
-When you send us the bill, we will look at the bill and decide whether the services and drugs should be covered.
-If we decide they should be covered, we will pay the provider directly.
+Our network providers bill our plan directly for your covered services and drugs.
+If you get a bill for the full cost of medical care or drugs you got, send this bill to us so that we can pay it.
+When you send us the bill, we'll look at the bill and decide whether the services and drugs should be covered.
+If we decide they should be covered, we'll pay the provider directly.

-If you have already paid for a Medicare service or item covered by the plan, you can ask our plan to pay you back (paying you back is often called reimbursing you).
-It is your right to be paid back by our plan whenever you've paid for medical services or drugs that are covered by our plan.
+If you already paid for a Medicare service or item covered by our plan, you can ask our plan to pay you back (paying you back is often called reimburse you).
+It is your right to be paid back by our plan whenever you've paid more than your share of the cost for medical services or drugs that are covered by our plan.
 There may be deadlines that you must meet to get paid back.
-Please see Section 2 of this chapter.
-When you send us a bill you have already paid, we will look at the bill and decide whether the services or drugs should be covered.
-If we decide they should be covered, we will pay you back for the services or drugs.
+Go to Section 2 of this chapter.
+When you send us a bill you've already paid, we'll look at the bill and decide whether the services or drugs should be covered.
+If we decide they should be covered, we'll pay you back for the services or drugs.

-There may also be times when you get a bill from a provider for the full cost of medical care you have received or possibly for more than your share of cost sharing as discussed in this document.
-First try to resolve the bill with the provider.
-If that does not work, send the bill to us instead of paying it.
-We will look at the bill and decide whether the services should be covered.
-If we decide they should be covered, we will pay the provider directly.
-If we decide not to pay it, we will notify the provider.
+There may also be times when you get a bill from a provider for the full cost of medical care you got or for more than your share of cost sharing.
+First, try to resolve the bill with the provider.
+If that doesn't work, send the bill to us instead of paying it.
+We'll look at the bill and decide whether the services should be covered.
+If we decide they should be covered, we'll pay the provider directly.
+If we decide not to pay it, we'll notify the provider.
 You should never pay more than plan-allowed cost sharing.
 If this provider is contracted, you still have the right to treatment.

-Here are examples of situations in which you may need to ask our plan to pay you back or to pay a bill you have received:
+Examples of situations in which you may need to ask our plan to pay you back or to pay a bill you got:

-1. When you've received emergency or urgently needed medical care from a provider who is not in our plan's network
+1. When you got emergency or urgently needed medical care from a provider who's not in our plan's network

-You can receive emergency or urgently needed services from any provider, whether or not the provider is a part of our network.
-In these cases, ask the provider to bill the plan.
+• You can get emergency or urgently needed services from any provider, whether or not the provider is a part of our network.
+In these cases, ask the provider to bill our plan.

-- If you pay the entire amount yourself at the time you receive the care, ask us to pay you back.
-Send us the bill, along with documentation of any payments you have made. - You may get a bill from the provider asking for payment that you think you do not owe.
-Send us this bill, along with documentation of any payments you have already made. - o If the provider is owed anything, we will pay the provider directly. - o If you have already paid for the service, we will pay you back.
+- If you pay the entire amount yourself at the time you get the care, ask us to pay you back for our share of the cost.
+Send us the bill, along with documentation of any payments you made. - You may get a bill from the provider asking for payment that you think you don't owe.
+Send us this bill, along with documentation of any payments you made. - o If the provider is owed anything, we'll pay the provider directly. - If you already paid for the service, we'll determine how much you owed and pay you back for our share of the cost.

-2. When a network provider sends you a bill you think you should not pay
+2. When a network provider sends you a bill you think you shouldn't pay

-Network providers should always bill the plan directly.
-But sometimes they make mistakes, and ask you to pay for your services.
+Network providers should always bill our plan directly.
+But sometimes they make mistakes and ask you to pay for your services.